censorship-no/ceno-browser-archive/README.md

 These are currently hardcoded in [ouinet.xml](https://github.com/equalitie/gecko-dev/blob/ouinet/mobile/android/app/src/main/res/values/ouinet.xml) and can't be changed during the runtime (See TODO).

+To change the icon name, change the `MOZ_APP_DISPLAYNAME` variable in `gecko-dev/mobile/android/branding/unofficial/configure.sh`

 # Build

     $ vagrant up